Wolverine971/9takes/src/blog/community/introducing-9takes.md

 </ul>

 <!-- A new habit is being formed where instead of seeking to be
-A new habit of participating is being formed and that is the key to redefining a new and better social media.  -->
+A new habit of participating is being formed and that is the key to redefining a new and different social media.  -->

-## Questions Get the Conversation Going
+## Questions Start the Conversation

 <!-- Put your offline questions online -->